aig-upf/tarski/doc/development.md

 ## Project Structure
 We follow a [`src`-based](https://blog.ionelmc.ro/2014/05/25/python-packaging/) project structure.

+## Installation
+Tarski aims at being a full-fledged Python package.
+At the moment, you should be able to install it by running `python setup.py sdist` from the project root.
+This is of course best done in some virtual environment.

 ## Testing
 Tests are written using `pytest` and can be run by issuing `pytest` on the project root directory, provided that the `pytest` module has been installed.